Traumatic Brain Injuries, Concussions and Post Concussion Syndrome

 As an RMT, I can’t diagnose, but I can say that testing of TBI clients indicates a down-regulation of the lymphatic system.
 I correct this on the first session; this, in turn, can temporarily increase the number of toxins in the blood, meaning the liver has to work harder for roughly 24 hours (causing tiredness), and some of those toxins may cross the blood-brain barrier, (causing fogginess/headaches).

-I have three sessions worth of concussion-specific treatments; I suggest spreading them out every four or five days.
-This is so we can get to the third treatment sooner than later.
+I have five sessions worth of concussion-specific treatments; I suggest spreading them out every four or five days.
+This is so we can get to the five treatment sooner than later.
 It is equally fine to spread the treatments out over weeks or even months, but most clients want improvement sooner than later.
 Typically, in total, I treat concussion clients for 4 - 6 sessions, and will refer them to other concussion therapies or back to the referring practitioner once the recovery curve starts to flatten.

 Bookings can be made by clicking here